Can You Eat Healthy At Family Dollar? We Investigate

 Conclusion

-You can, infact, eat healthy even if your only option is Family Dollar.
-The meals would be somewhat repetitive, but it can be done, and it's encouraging to us that even Family Dollar has enough healthy options to fully support a good diet.
+The meals would be somewhat repetitive, but it can be done, and it's encouraging to us that even Family Dollar has enough healthy options to support a nutritious diet.

 We consider Dollar Tree to be a slightly better option than Family Dollar in terms of the variety of produce and the cost.